Lorin Sklamberg

 Lorin Sklamberg is a vocalist, accordionist, pianist, guitarist and founding member of American Klezmer band The Klezmatics.
 He began performing Jewish music at age fifteen, and moved to New York in the early 1980s to incorporate klezmer into his music.

-Prior to New York, Lorin was part of the self-described "gay-Jewish-radical faerie folk duo" called Pilshaw and Sklamberg.
+Prior to New York, Sklamberg was part of the self-described "gay-Jewish-radical faerie folk duo" called Pilshaw and Sklamberg.

-In addition to his work with The Klezmatics, Lorin works at the YIVO Institute for Jewish Research as their sound archivist.
+In addition to his work with The Klezmatics, Sklamberg works at the YIVO Institute for Jewish Research as their sound archivist.